MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-20-azure-security.md

 ## Microsoft Defender for Cloud

-Previously known as Security Centre and Azure Defender, [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction) uses a secure score to simplify your understanding of the security posture of your resources and to provide simple actionable recommendations to harden your environment.
-Defender for Cloud generates security alerts which can be managed within its own dashboard or can be exported to Sentinel or another non-Azure SIEM, SOAR or IT Service Management (ITSM) system.
+Previously known as Security Centre and Azure Defender, [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/defender-for-cloud-introduction) is enabled by default and present you with a "secure score" to simplify your understanding of the security state of your resources and to provide simple actionable recommendations to harden your environment.
+Defender for Cloud generates security alerts which can be managed within its own dashboard or can be exported to Azure Sentinel or another non-Azure SIEM, SOAR or IT Service Management (ITSM) system.

 ![Azure Defender for Cloud Dashboard](/assets/img/azure-defender-for-cloud-dashboard.png)